LOVE 2 ASL

 Many thanks to our Deaf Instructors: Bryant S., David B., and Zak W. technical consultant.

 I am so grateful that there are so many interpreter training programs (ITP) across the United States, for anyone who wants to become a professional interpreter.
-When I started interpreting, I had never even heard of an "ITP" and I wish I had, because it would have made my journey so much more valuable and enjoyable.
+When I started interpreting, I had never even heard of an "ITP" and I wish I had, because it would have made my journey so much more enjoyable and knowledgeable.

 When I received my first check as a professional interpreter I felt like I was standing ontop of a mountain.
 I had been interpreting in the Deaf community for a number of years prior to being paid for services rendered.
 In the words of Lou Fant, "If we received any compensation it was freely given and happily accepted, but not expected."

 My mom would tell "anyone" that was struggling to communicate with a hearing person, "Oh! my daughter is the best interpreter" If you want, I will tell her you want her to interpret for you?"
 I was not always paid, but some would offer a few bucks for gas, money for lunch.

 When Sign Language, American Sign Language "ASL" is your 1st and native language, it affords you a perspective while growing up in the Deaf community that no other experience in life can hold.

 The person, and the interpreter that I am today, what I have to share with those who desire to learn ASL, learn to Interpret and learn about the Deaf community and cultre comes not from a text book, but rather living it everyday of my life.